Skip to content

 Finding the right expert for a rare disease and accessing care remains a challenge for many of the 30 million people living with a rare disease in Europe.
 Often the only doctor who has expertise in their disease is located in a different country.

 To address these challenges, the EU created the European Reference Networks (ERNs).
-An ERN is a network of healthcare providers that connects doctors and researchers virtually across borders, so that expertise travels rather than the patient.
+An ERN is a clinical network that connects doctors, patient representatives and researchers virtually across borders, so that expertise travels rather than the patient.

 They facilitate both the dissemination and exchange of knowledge and experience (when clinicians provide specialist advice and review cases, develop new clinical practice guidelines, or run training) and the generation of new knowledge (when clinicians share clinical outcomes and conduct research studies).